-When a mysterious enemy destroys the Habsburg Sky Armada's latest skyship over London, the ship's designer and her captain will expose a truth that will rock the foundation of the Empire.
+When a mysterious enemy destroys the Armada's latest skyship, it exposes a truth that will rock the foundation of the Empire.

 London has been the second city of the Habsburg domain since the ascension of Mary I and Philip of Spain’s son to the throne in the 1600s.
 It is an empire that sprawls from North Africa to the Low Countries, across broad swathes of the German lands to the New World.